It All Adds Up: All Systems Go

 Junita Flowers is a writer, speaker, entrepreneur, mom and the owner of Favorable Treats.
 With more than 20 years of experience working with nonprofit organizations, she spent her career advocating for families and leading social change initiatives.
-Junita shares her experiences with us each second Tuesday of the month.
+Junita shares her experiences with us each month with her blog series “It All Adds Up.”

 The start of a new year is much like the early days on my journey of entrepreneurship: the dream is big, the possibilities are endless, quitting is a foreign concept and the path to success is clearly defined on an 8.5 x 11 color-coded graph.
 Nothing says limitless opportunities like a new beginning.
 Conversely, nothing can wipe away the promise of possibility or take away the grasp of success like dreaming a big dream but never taking the time to create a plan of action to accomplish the dream.

 As an entrepreneur, I’m often moving at 100 mph, so it is important I document vital details in an action plan to ensure appropriate tasks are accomplished.
 From creating a personal vision board to hosting an all-staff planning retreat, there are many ways to put those dreams on paper and begin crushing goals.
 Here is my personal 3-step planning process to ensure all systems go for the coming year.

 - Choose a theme — For me, choosing a theme is slightly different than setting a new year’s resolution.
 A resolution often focuses on singular behavior modifications and a theme focuses on measuring behaviors.
 I use the following guidelines when choosing a theme for the year:

 - it is measurable against daily tasks and projects

 - it creates or inspires action